Find Free Cochise County Public Records on Anyone

 To obtain fingerprint clearance cards when requested by an agency or company where employment is being sought, call the Applicant Clearance Card Team: (602)-223-2279.

-Acquire Criminal Records From Other Federal & State Resources
+Obtain Criminal Records From Other Federal & State Resources

 Suppose national or other state criminal records are being sought—in that case, the additional public agencies will need to be communicated with.
 These include the Arizona Department of Corrections (DOC) and the Federal Bureau of Investigation (FBI), among others.